puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

 Disables the defaults supplied with the module for pg_hba.conf if set to false.
-This is useful if you want to override the defaults.
-Be sure that your changes align with the rest of the module, as some access is required to perform some operations, such as basic psql operations.

 Default value: `undef`